Araffe/vdc-networking-lab/readme.md

 The second command is more complicated, using a JMESPATH query to customise the output.

-The VM's IP address is expected to be 10.1.1.5.or.10.1.1.6 dependant on the order the VM builds completed.
+The VM's IP address is expected to be 10.1.1.5 or 10.1.1.6 depending on the order in which the VM builds completed.

 **9)** From the same VM, attempt to connect to the private IP address of the virtual machine within the Spoke 1 Vnet: